-- (a) No member of the Council shall be eligible for service to the Panel or service as an assessor, regulatory assessor or legal adviser for the period of time during which he or she remains a member of the Council, and for three years thereafter. - (b) No individual who has: - (i) presented a case or cases for or against the Association; - (ii) been a Panel member, assessor or regulatory assessor; - (iii) been an employee of the Association; - (iv) been a member of the Regulatory Board; or - (v) been a member of the Appointments Board in the last three years shall be eligible for service as a legal adviser.
+- (a) No member of the Council shall be eligible for service to the Panel or service as an assessor, regulatory assessor or legal adviser for the period of time during which he or she remains a member of the Council, and for three years thereafter. - (b) No individual who has: - (i) presented a case or cases for or against the Association; - (ii) been a Panel member, assessor or regulatory assessor; - (iii) been an employee of the Association; - (iv) been a member of the Regulatory Board; or - (v) been a member of the Appointments Board - in the last three years shall be eligible for service as a legal adviser.

-5. Constitution of Disciplinary, Admissions and Licensing, Appeal, Health and Interim Orders Committees and eligibility
+5. Constitution of Disciplinary, Admissions and Licensing, Appeal, Health, Consent Orders and Interim Orders Committees and eligibility

 - (1) The Disciplinary Committee, Admissions and Licensing Committee, Appeal Committee, Health Committee and Interim Orders Committee shall each consist of members of the Panel. - (2) The Disciplinary Committee shall have a quorum of three, including the chairman.
 Non-accountants shall be in the majority, but at least one member shall be an accountant. - (3) The Admissions and Licensing Committee shall have a quorum of three, including the chairman.
 Non-accountants shall be in the majority, but at least one member shall be an accountant. - (4) The Appeal Committee shall have a quorum of three, including the chairman.
-Non-accountants shall be in the majority, but at least one member shall be an accountant. - (5) The Health Committee shall have a quorum of three, including the chairman.
+Non-accountants shall be in the majority, but at least one member shall be an accountant.

+- (5) The Health Committee shall have a quorum of three, including the chairman.
 Non-accountants shall be in the majority, but at least one member shall be an accountant. - (6) The Interim Orders Committee shall have a quorum of three, including the chairman.
-Non-accountants shall be in the majority, but at least one member shall be an accountant. - (7) Each Panel member shall be eligible to sit as a member of each of the Disciplinary, Admissions and Licensing, Appeal, Health and Interim Orders Committees, save that no Panel member shall be eligible: - (a) to sit on the substantive hearing of a case if he was a member of the Interim Orders Committee which considered the case at a prior stage; or - (b) to hear an appeal if he was a member of the committee which determined the case at first instance; or - (c) to sit on a Health Committee considering the relevant person's fitness to participate in the appeal process if he was a member of the Committee that determined the case at first instance.
+Non-accountants shall be in the majority, but at least one member shall be an accountant. - (7) The Consent Orders Committee shall consist of either a chairman and a legal adviser, or an assessor and a legal adviser. - (8) Each Panel member shall be eligible to sit as a member of each of the Disciplinary, Admissions and Licensing, Appeal, Health and Interim Orders Committees, save that no Panel member shall be eligible: - (a) to sit on the substantive hearing of a case if he was a member of a Consent Orders Committee or an Interim Orders Committee which considered the case at a prior stage; or - (b) to hear an appeal if he was a member of the committee which determined the case at first instance, or a member of a Consent Orders Committee or an Interim Orders Committee which considered the case at a prior stage; or - (c) to sit on a Health Committee considering the relevant person's fitness to participate in the appeal process if he was a member of the Committee that determined the case at first instance, or a member of a Consent Orders Committee or an Interim Orders Committee which considered the case at a prior stage.

-6. Powers and responsibilities of Disciplinary, Admissions and Licensing, Appeal, Health and Interim Orders Committees
+6. Powers and responsibilities of Disciplinary, Admissions and Licensing, Appeal, Health, Consent Orders and Interim Orders Committees